samuelefrni/Moove/README.md

 Overall, the `VehicleAuctions` contract enhances `MooveToken` by adding vehicle auction functionalities, ensuring transparent and fair auction processes, supporting auction management, bid participation, vehicle withdrawal, and fund recovery, while maintaining detailed records and emitting key action events.

+## Frontend

+### Pages

+Below you'll find all the available navigation pages.

+- `Home`: This is the landing page of the Moove platform.
+It provides an overview of the service, highlighting key features and recent updates.
+- `Account`: The account page allows users to manage their personal information and view their subscription.
+- `Vehicle`: This page is dedicated at the vehicles available on the Moove platform.
+Users can browse through the different vehicles, view detailed information about each one, including specifications, availability status, and price.
+It also allows users to purchase the vehicle.
+- `Sale`: The sale page list all the vehicles available on the Moove platform.
+It displays vehicles listed for sale.
+Users can select a vehicle and be redirected to the dedicated page.
+- `Auction`: The auction page list all the available auctions vehicles on the Move platform.
+It displays vehicles listed for auction.
+Users can select a vehicle and be redirected to the dedicated page to make a bid.

 ## Importance of Wallet Provider

 To ensure the smooth functioning of the Moove project, it's crucial for users to have a compatible wallet provider installed.
 A wallet provider, such as MetaMask browser extension, plays a pivotal role in connecting users to the Ethereum blockchain and enabling secure transactions.
 Here's why having a wallet provider is essential: